 The Buying Process

-When you set out to buy a house there are a lot of steps involved.
+When you buy a house there are a lot of steps.
 Many time homebuyers blaze through the process and don't really know what just happened.
-Here is a step by step account of the transaction and buying process.
+Here is a step by step account of the process.

 1. Get a pre-approval letter from the lender

-You will want to get a loan pre-approved and set up before you look at houses.
-This gets your finances in order and under control for the right house.
+You will want to get a loan pre-approved before you look at houses.
+This gets your finances in order for the right house.

 2. Find the home you love